Part 2

 In his giant mind, he could pretend it was a charging lion!

-Leaned his shoulder to push through stalks crawling with dark beetles with red dots and saw a trail of stained leaflets indicating a bird’s defecation.
+Gripping the ula-konto in both hands, ready to thrust, Eku squeezed through stalks crawling with dark beetles with red dots to see a trail of stained leaflets indicating a bird’s defecation.

-Whatever roosted here was long gone.
+Whatever roosted here was gone.

 Dokuk was the winner of the day, choosing his section wisely, filling his satchel with crabs and managing to spear a water rat.

-Mothers and benzi-kusela orchestrated the butchering and slicing and pounding and grinding and cooking and the Abantu feasted on a communal stew.
+In the meantime, the mothers and benzi-kusela orchestrated the butchering and slicing and pounding and grinding and cooking and the Abantu feasted on a communal stew.

 Impressed, Eku said, “That is a big flock.”